 You see how far that can get you?

-The creative brains of comedians is my new study.
+The creative brains of comedians are my new study.

 Sign up for emails on creativity, the process of creating, and having multi passions